ralphpd-benjaminyb/notes/README.md

 # 2023-12-24
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
 And finally, embrace the iterative process of software development – plan, code, test, refactor, repeat."

+# 2023-12-25
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
+Always strive to write code that is easy to read and understand, not just for others, but also for your future self."

+In essence, remember that programming is not just about writing code that works; it's about writing code that is comprehensible, scalable, and resilient to change.
+Einstein once said, "Everything should be made as simple as possible, but no simpler."
+This principle holds true in programming too.
+So, strive for simplicity, but don't underestimate the complexity of the problem you're solving.
+Find the balance between the two.